X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

   - In Web forums, do not abuse "smiley" and "HTML" features (when they are present).
 A smiley or two is usually OK, but colored fancy text tends to make people think you are lame.
 Seriously overusing smileys and color and fonts will make you come off like a giggly teenage girl, which is not generally a good idea unless you are more interested in sex than answers.

 If you're using a graphical-user-interface mail client such as Netscape Messenger, MS Outlook, or their ilk, beware that it may violate these rules when used with its default settings.
-Most such clients have a menu-bastd "View Source" command.
+Most such clients have a menu-based "View Source" command.
 Use this on something in your sent-mail folder, verifying sending of plain text without unnecessary attached crud.

 ### Be precise and informative about your problem